ajz123/MAE106_Ogar/README.md

 # Ogar3

+## ORIGINAL AUTHOR
+Please find his project here: https://github.com/Faris90/Ogar3 This project is largely based on his code, so big thanks to him!

 An open source Agar.io server implementation, written in Node.js.
 ## THIS IS CURRENTLY IN THE MAKING
 ## Project Status